Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on

-Following the sixth-order WKB approximation alluded in the previous section we compute the QNM frequencies associated with scalar perturbations in the second scenario.
-Again we summarize the results in Figs.~(\ref{f7}).
-A short glance to plots reveals that the general behavior is like that of the first scenario given in Figs~(\ref{f2})-(\ref{f4}).
-However, in order to show differences between the two models, we have plotted Fig.~(\ref{f8}) which includes a comparison between QNM frequencies for appropriate values of parameters.
+Following the sixth-order WKB approximation alluded to in the previous section, we compute the QNM frequencies associated with scalar perturbations in the second scenario.
+Our calculations reveal that the general behavior is similar to that of the first scenario, presented in Figs.~(\ref{f2}--\ref{f4}).
+However, in order to highlight the differences between the two models, we present Fig.~(\ref{f6}), which provides a direct comparison of the QNM frequencies for appropriate parameter values.

-According to Figs.~(\ref{f5}) and (\ref{f7}), it can be deduced that there is a relation between the width and height of the potential barrier and the real part of QNMs, that is, broader and taller barriers tend to support higher-frequency oscillations and slower decay.
-This trend is apparent within each model.

-In Fig.~(\ref{f8}), we observe that for low overtones -- particularly the fundamental mode (\(n = 0\)) -- both models yield nearly identical results for both \(\text{Re}[\omega]\) and \(\text{Im}[\omega]\), which means that in the low-frequency regime, the dynamical response of the system is insensitive to the specific form of the coupling between the scalar field and the gravitational background.
-However, as the overtone number increases, a clear distinction emerges between the two models.
-This difference is particularly pronounced in the real part of the QNM frequency as shown in panel (a).
-In the second scenario, the real part decreases more rapidly with \(n\), leading to a wider gap between the two curves at higher overtones.
-This behavior indicates that higher frequency oscillations are more sensitive to the presence of the derivative coupling with the Einstein tensor.
-In contrast, the imaginary part \(-\text{Im}[\omega]\) in panel (b), which characterizes the damping rate, remains unaffected by the choice of model, and both models exhibit similar linear growth as \(n\) increases.
+In Fig.~(\ref{f6}), we observe that for low overtones — particularly for the fundamental mode ($n = 0$) — both models yield nearly identical results for both $\text{Re}[\omega]$ and $\text{Im}[\omega]$.
+This indicates that in the low-frequency regime, the dynamical response of the system is insensitive to the specific form of the coupling between the scalar field and the gravitational background.
+However, as the overtone number increases, a clear distinction between the two models emerges.